 TRU Assurance Bursary

-At least 25 new bursaries of up to $20,000 each are available annually to domestic students enrolled or enrolling in a campus-based bachelor's degree program.
+25 bursaries of up to $20,000 each are available annually to domestic students enrolled or enrolling in a campus-based bachelor's degree program.
 Preference is given to applicants from one of the five open degree programs* and secondly from the TRU region**.

 The bursary is available to new, transferring, and current TRU students.
-So it is both an entrance bursary and an in-course bursary.
+So it is both an entrance bursary and an in-course bursary that will fund up to the first 120 undergraduate credits completed (both TRU and transfer credits).

 Study full-time, but at your own pace.
 The bursary funds $500 per three-credit course, so take either 15, 12, or 9 credits per term, and the bursary will adjust to fund a degree over four, five or six academic years (or the portion you have remaining).
 Degrees normally have 40 courses, so 40 x $500 = $20,000 funded (only up to the completion of 120 undergraduate credits at TRU or elsewhere).